Rigoberta Menchú

 Rigoberta Menchú Tum ([riɣoˈβeɾta menˈtʃu]; born 9 January 1959) is a K'iche' Guatemalan human rights activist, feminist, and Nobel Peace Prize laureate.
 Menchú has dedicated her life to publicizing the rights of Guatemala's Indigenous peoples during and after the Guatemalan Civil War (1960–1996), and to promoting Indigenous rights internationally.

-She received the Nobel Peace Prize in 1992 and the Princess of Asturias Award in 1998, in addition to other prestigious awards.
-She is the subject of the testimonial biography I, Rigoberta Menchú (1983) and the author of the autobiographical work, Crossing Borders (1998), among other works.
-Menchú is a UNESCO Goodwill Ambassador.
-She ran for president of Guatemala in 2007 and 2011, having founded the country's first Indigenous political party, Winaq.
+She received the Nobel Peace Prize in 1992, was named a UNESCO Goodwill Ambassador in 1996, and received the Prince of Asturias Award in 1998.
+She is the subject of the testimonial biography I, Rigoberta Menchú (1983) and author of the autobiographical work, Crossing Borders (1998).
+Menchú founded the country's first indigenous political party, Winaq, and ran as its candidate for president of Guatemala in the 2007 and 2011 presidential elections.